jyotidawla/CreditCard/README.md

 - A is alphabets in a name
 - X is an numeric characters of card number
-- Z is the digits of initial balance.
+- Z is the digits of limit.
 - Intial balance will be be 0 at the begining.

 ###### Validations: